 9. Have Consistent Routines

-10. Set A Goal Of What You Would Like To Happen
+10. Set A Goal for What You Want to Achieve

 Who do you envision your children becoming (not just “what” they’re going to become)?